openvinotoolkit/openvino/docs/resources/prerelease_information.md

    * Enabled PaddlePaddle Framework 2.4
    * Preview of TensorFlow Lite Front End – Load models directly via “read_model” into OpenVINO Runtime and export OpenVINO IR format using Model Optimizer or “convert_model”
+   * Model Optimizer now uses the TensorFlow Frontend as the default path for conversion to IR.
+Known limitations compared to the legacy approach are: TF1 Loop, Complex types, models requiring config files and old python extensions.
+The solution detects unsupported functionalities and provides fallback.
+To force using the legacy Frontend "--use_legacy_fronted" can be specified.
+   * Model Optimizer now supports out-of-the-box conversion of TF2 Object Detection models.
+At this point, same performance experience is guaranteed only on CPU devices.
+Feel free to start enjoying TF2 Object Detection models without config files!
    * Introduced new option ov::auto::enable_startup_fallback / ENABLE_STARTUP_FALLBACK to control whether to use CPU to accelerate first inference latency for accelerator HW devices like GPU.
    * New FrontEndManager register_front_end(name, lib_path) interface added, to remove “OV_FRONTEND_PATH” env var (a way to load non-default frontends).